Charles M. Barber

-Charles Melvin Barber (December 27, 1876 – June 23, 1954) was an American football coach, author, botanist and zoologist.
+Charles Melvin Barber (December 27, 1876 – June 23, 1954) was an American college football coach, author, botanist and zoologist.
 He attended the New Mexico College of Agriculture and Mechanic Arts–now known as New Mexico State University–beginning in 1897.
 He served as the school's head football coach during the 1897 and 1898 seasons, compiling a record of 3–1–1.

 Barber traveled extensively across the southwest United States, Mexico, and Central America, collecting animal specimens for American museums.
-He worked at the Field Museum in Chicago, Illinois from 1903 to 1908.
+He worked at the Field Museum of Natural History, in Chicago, from 1903 to 1908.